Jimfarrugia/jimfarrugia.github.io/README.md

 Domains are aliases for IP addresses (eg. google.com) which are much easier for us remember than IP addresses.
 Domain Name Systems (DNS) is like a phonebook for the internet.
 DNS allows us to use domains to lookup websites without having to remember IP addresses.

-**Reflect on one aspect of the development of internet technologies and how it hascontributed to the world today (max.
+**Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words):**

+Mobile phones gaining internet-access capabilities in the late 90s - coupled with the standardization and iterative improvements of the 802.11 Wi-Fi standard - paved the way for a new way to interface with the web.
+With the widespread adoption of smartphones throughout the 2000s, the internet became more universal tool for many people; something they could quickly access from their pocket.
+So far, in this decade we've seen many apps enter the mobile space with the expressed goal of making a regular activity easier, more productive or more enjoyable.
+The internet has always been a powerful tool for sharing information.
+The way we interface with the web and take advantage of the technology available to us is ever-changing.